bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-bech32m.md

 Especially just (the) decoding step that was missing until wallets had `bech32` decoders, right?
 So it took a while for a lot of wallets to be able to send to native SegWit outputs.
 Since that is a very painful process, in the spec it was specified that it should work out of the box for version 0 through version 16, and you should respect the version that you're given, and then just send to the address that you're given, because nobody would give you addresses that have no meaning on the network, right?
-They would just be burning funds and they wouldn't have gotten paid, so they made somebody else pay into the void and that other person could prove to them - "Hey, you gave me that address, you got paid, there's your money.
+They would just be burning funds and they wouldn't have gotten paid, so they made somebody else pay into the void and that other person could prove to them, "Hey, you gave me that address, you got paid, there's your money.
 You can't get it?
 Well, that's your mistake, not mine, right?"
 Basically it's safe to be able to spend to higher versions of SegWit, and that was the specification.

 Now that Taproot became more imminent, people were actually testing whether wallets were ready to pay to Taproot address, which are native SegWit v1 addresses.
 They found that not only had a lot of wallets basically curbed any versions but v0 - so they would just say, oh, address invalid, which is sort of safe, maybe a little much hand-holding, but not wrong per se - but much worse, they found that some wallets ignored the version parameter and downgraded the address to v0.
 Now let's remember, SegWit is versioned, and the script has meaning within the context of the version.
-When you try to send funds to a version one (v1) address and keep the script the same but then label it as a version zero (v0) address, you're actually creating something that is un-spendable, you're burning funds.
+When you try to send funds to a version one (v1) address and keep the script the same but then label it as a version zero (v0) address, you're actually creating something that is unspendable, you're burning funds.
 So this was a very popular wallet service and they were, if given a version one address, they would burn the funds.
 They would literally say, oh yeah, it looks good to me, and then create a transaction that burned the funds.

-Host: 00:09:02
+Adam Jonas: 00:09:02

 Given that we're talking about wallet services, isn't that on them?
 Why is that a protocol issue?